JoshCheek/block_challenges/block_challenges.md

 p a
 p b</div>

-You can have multiple layers of destructuring through parentheses.
+<p>You can have multiple layers of destructuring through parentheses.</p>

 <div class="interactive-code">(a, (b, c), (d, e)) = [1, [2, 3], [4, 5]]
 p a, b, c, d, e</div>

 <h3>Thoughts</h3>

-Where might something like this be useful?
+<p>Where might something like this be useful?</p>

 <h3>Experiments</h3>

-Hashes are key/value pairs.
+<p>Hashes are key/value pairs.
 These are passed to the block as an array.
-Show that you can receive the pair if you want (the array), or use destructuring to get the key/value pair.
+Show that you can receive the pair if you want (the array), or use destructuring to get the key/value pair.</p>

-Does this work for keyword arguments, too?
+<p>Does this work for keyword arguments, too?</p>

-Do methods work with this kind of assignment?
+<p>Do methods work with this kind of assignment?</p>

-Can you destructure three levels deep?
+<p>Can you destructure three levels deep?</p>

 <h2>Blocks can see their surrounding environment</h2>

-This is one of the coolest things about blocks.
+<p>This is one of the coolest things about blocks.
 They can see variables in their surrounding environment.
-We say that they "enclose" their environment, which is why they are called "closures".
+We say that they "enclose" their environment, which is why they are called "closures".</p>

 <div class="interactive-code">def add_one(&block)
   puts block.call(1)